GD-FPS: Growth-Driven Feedforward Parameter Selection for Efficient Fine-Tuning: Abstract

 \section{Abstract}

 Parameter-Efficient Fine-Tuning (PEFT) has emerged as a key strategy for adapting large-scale pre-trained models to downstream tasks, but existing approaches face notable limitations.
-Addition-based methods, such as Adapters~\cite{houlsby2019parameter}, introduce inference latency and engineering complexity, while selection-based methods like Gradient-based Parameter Selection (GPS)~\cite{zhang2024gradient} require a full backward pass, which results in the same peak memory usage as full fine-tuning.
-To address this dilemma, we propose Feedforward-based Parameter Selection (FPS), a gradient-free method that identifies an optimal parameter subset in a single forward pass.
-FPS ranks parameters by the product of their magnitudes and corresponding input activations, leveraging both pre-trained knowledge and downstream data.
-Evaluated on $24$ visual tasks from FGVC and VTAB-1k, FPS achieves performance comparable to state-of-the-art methods while reducing peak memory usage by nearly $9 \times$ and accelerating parameter selection by about $2 \times$, offering a genuinely memory-efficient and practical solution for fine-tuning large-scale pre-trained models.
+Addition-based methods, such as Adapters, introduce inference latency and engineering complexity, whereas selection-based methods like Gradient-based Parameter Selection (GPS) require a full backward pass.
+The reliance on gradients not only incurs massive memory usage and substantial computational latency, but also leaves the selection vulnerable to the randomness of stochastic batch sampling.
+To resolve this, we propose Growth-Driven Feedforward Parameter Selection (GD-FPS).
+Operating entirely via forward passes, this strictly gradient-free method identifies the optimal parameter subset by scaling intrinsic weight magnitudes by their relative activation growth against a pre-training anchor.
+Evaluated on $26$ visual tasks spanning image classification and semantic segmentation, GD-FPS achieves competitive or superior performance over state-of-the-art PEFT baselines.
+Crucially, compared to GPS, it reduces peak memory usage by nearly $18\times$ and accelerates execution by over $2.7\times$ during the parameter selection stage.
+By guaranteeing deterministic selection, GD-FPS offers a memory-efficient, fast, and robust solution for fine-tuning. \keywords{Parameter-efficient fine-tuning \and Selective fine-tuning}